-A friend pointed out to me (indirectly) that it’s actually not entirely obvious how to be a good ally to a plural system.
+A friend pointed out to me (indirectly) that it’s actually not entirely obvious how to be a good ally to a plural groups.
 There are some really obvious questions with not so obvious answers, like when or whether you should talk about it, where to find resources for education, and so on.

 The first thing I want to say is that it’s good (just like with being a trans ally) to let them self-determine: ask them how they’d like to be referred to – pronouns, names, etc. And when they’d like to be referred to.
 It’s a similar sort of dynamic to the trans thing there, too – among some friend groups it’s okay to refer to them plurally and by name, among some friend groups it’s probably not.
 The simplest thing on this is just to follow their lead.
 If you hear them talk about themselves openly, then it’s probably okay to discuss it openly.

 Please be aware that if you ask to hang out with someone who’s not in front, you’re also asking for the person who is to leave.
 Some people are bothered by this, and others are not.
 It’s a good thing to ask if you find yourself wanting to ask for specific people.
 “Is it okay to ask if I can hang out with ___?”
 With us, for example, we have no problem with this as long as there’s a reason (X is Y’s friend).
 Some do, though.
-It’s also worth being aware, on this same topic area, that many plural systems can form headaches or mental fatigue from too much switching, so keep that in mind when asking.
-All of this tends to be less of an issue online, where most plural systems can (with some effort) multitask and appear as separate people.
+It’s also worth being aware, on this same topic area, that many plural groups can form headaches or mental fatigue from too much switching, so keep that in mind when asking.
+All of this tends to be less of an issue online, where most plural groups can (with some effort) multitask and appear as separate people.

 Different people have different theories about how plurality works and why it exists (including you, probably).
 However, it’s important to respect your friends’ beliefs here, even if you don’t believe them too.
 If they say they are totally separate people and not fragments of a person, that’s what their subjective experience is.
 If they say they came from another world and only visit here, again, that’s what their subjective experience is.
 It’s the same as with any religious or spiritual belief system: you don’t have to believe it yourself, and it harms no one to let people respectfully hold their beliefs.